SolaceProducts/solace-apache-beam/README.md

 ### Populate the Solace PubSub+ Queues

-1. If you're running the SolaceProtoBuffRecordTest sample, skip this section.
+Skip this section if you will be running the [SolaceProtoBuffRecordTest](#solaceprotobuffrecordtest) sample.

 1. Download [SDKPerf](https://solace.com/downloads/#other-software-other) and extract the archive
     * For the sake of this tutorial, lets say you downloaded C SDKPerf
 1. Load 100 10-byte test messages onto your queues: